Last updated on December 27, 2022 by Wandering our World

 The facilities are very well maintained and families can enjoy incredible views as Halse Farm is situated right beside Winsford Hill – a gorgeous moorland area with colourful wild flowers.

 This site also has great facilities like WiFi, heated toilets, free showers, and a kids play park.
 And if you want to be near amenities such as shops and pubs then the quaint town of Winsford is within walking distance.

 3. Doone Valley Campsite

 Doone Valley Campsite is a great family-friendly location for you to pitch your tent at an affordable price.
 This campsite is perfectly located for day trips too, as it sits in close vicinity to the towns of Porlock and Lymouth, as well as the spectacular Valley of the Rocks.

 This campsite can even welcome groups of over 20 individuals in their quirkily named Pony Paddock, Stone Circle Field and Tree Field sections.
-That makes Doone Valley a great choice for friends looking to enjoy some beers by a campfire, and one of the few Exmoor campsites that can accommodate large groups.
+That makes Doone Valley a great choice for friends looking to enjoy some beers (or wine) by a campfire, and one of the few Exmoor campsites that can accommodate large groups.

 The site and facilities are kept clean and tidy, and if you are looking for restaurants and shops, the closest town is Brendon which is only 2.5 miles away.

 4. Pool Bridge Campsite

 This picturesque campsite is located by the beautiful River Horner and offers a great opportunity for campers to enjoy the relaxing sound of water rushing by from picturesque riverside pitches.

 Although this site is not the best place for phone reception, it is an ideal spot to reconnect with nature and enjoy the peace and quiet in a sublime valley setting.